wang-ye/robinhood-crypto/README.md

 pip install -e .
 ```

-3. You can now use the package by calling ``from robinhood_crypto_api import Robinhood``.
-Sample code:
+3. Some sample usage with the package.

 ```python
 from robinhood_crypto_api import RobinhoodCrypto